leetina4/BCB420.2019.Pfam/README.md

 &nbsp;

-# 5 Annotating gene with STRING Data
+# 5 Annotating gene with Pfam Data

 Given our mapping tool, we can now annotate gene sets with Pfam data.
 First we will take a look at the entire Pfam data.
 Next we could annotate our example set.